Heat win at home again to pass Celtics in East standings

 In other college football news:

-— Receiver Justin Jefferson and safety Grant Delpit are among a half dozen players from LSU's national championship team who've stated their intention to enter this spring's NFL draft.
+— Running back Clyde Edwards-Helaire, receiver Justin Jefferson and safety Grant Delpit are among seven players from LSU's national championship team who've stated their intention to enter this spring's NFL draft.
 Offensive linemen Saahdiq Charles and Lloyd Cushnberry also announced they are turning pro, as did linebackers Patrick Queen and Jacob Phillips.

 — Bobby Petrino is the new head football coach at Missouri State.
 He replaces Dave Steckel, who was fired last week after winning just 13 games in five seasons.
 Petrino has a 119-56 record in 14 seasons at Arkansas, Western Kentucky and Louisville.